Are you looking for a Fall or Thanksgiving wreath that is easy on the eyes and on your wallet? Look no further. This is so easy!

 On this blog, I may sometimes use affiliate links, which means a small commission is earned if you make a purchase via the link.
 The price you pay will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

-Assorted fall florals – You can use any types you want!
+Assorted fall florals – You can use any type you want!
 I used three fruit branches, four fall eucalyptus branches, and one small bunch of apples.

 Ribbon for hanging (see below)